lakshyarao22/alexa/Linux-Reference-Guide.md

    ```
    source ~/.bash_profile
    ```
-3. Now to launch the Sample App, just run this command:
+3. Now to launch the sample app, just run this command:
    ```
    alexac
    ```